jmonto55/Biotech-Conference---CP1/README.md

 ### Key Features <a name="key-features"></a>

-- This is the first itertation of my portfolio.
+- Full responsive Home and About sections.
-- It contains my professional information.
+- Featured speakers dynamically created using JavaScript.
-- All my porjects will be displayed in this werbsite.
+- Mobile Menu functionaluity implemented in JavaScript.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>